Child Custody Cases in the U.S.: Understanding Custody Laws, Best Interests of the Child, and the 120-Day Service Deadline

 How Most Child Custody Cases Are Resolved

-Despite how stressful custody battles sound, the majority don’t go to trial.
-In fact:
+Despite how stressful custody battles sound, most custody battles never reach trial.

 Key Takeaways for Parents Facing Custody Cases